-If full expansion takes place in the single cylinder the walls of the cylinder to be made very thick.
+If full expansion takes place in the single-cylinder the walls of the cylinder are to be made very thick.

 This way engine withstands the high pressure but also required a heavy flywheel.

-To overcome these difficulties, the expansion of steam is made in two or more cylinder.
+To overcome these difficulties, the expansion of steam is made in two or more cylinders.

-So, There are three different methods of compounding of steam engines,
+So, There are three different methods of compounding steam engines,

-The exhaust steam from high-pressure cylinder passes directly into a low-pressure cylinder where it further expands.
+The exhaust steam from the high-pressure cylinder passes directly into a low-pressure cylinder where it further expands.

 Because all the torque acts at the same time.

-This is the basic disadvantage of such type of engines and requires a large flywheel.
+This is the basic disadvantage of such types of engines and requires a large flywheel.